electron/electron/docs/api/touch-bar-segmented-control.md

     * `round-rect` - The control is displayed using the round rect style.
     * `textured-square` - The control is displayed using the textured square style.
-    * `capsule` - The control is displayed using the capsule style
+    * `capsule` - The control is displayed using the capsule style.
     * `small-square` - The control is displayed using the small square style.
     * `separated` - The segments in the control are displayed very close to each other but not touching.